PrateekAgarwal20/react-redux-boilerplate/README.md

 ```
 Then, in `server.js`, uncomment lines 3, 28, 31, and 39. `source env.sh` in your console and you're good to go.

-To add models to work with:
+To add more models to work with:
 1. Add one schema per file to `./backend/models`.
 See the `user.js` for an example.
 2. Import the schema from the newly created model file in `models.js`.
 3. Create a model using the schema.